Evaluator(iterator, target, converter=<function concat_examples>, device=None, eval_hook=None, eval_func=None)¶

 - converter – Converter function.

-- device – Device to which the training data is sent.
+- device – Device to which the validation data is sent.

 - eval_hook – Function to prepare for each evaluation process.